-In June, the state legislature passed, and Governor Andrew Cuomo signed, new legislation that changes the way rent can be increased, and other benefits for multifamily property owners, moving forward.
+In June, the state legislature passed, and Governor Andrew Cuomo signed, new rent reform legislation that changes the way rent can be increased, and other benefits for multifamily property owners, moving forward.
 Unfortunately, instead of these laws sunsetting after a number of years, the new legislation has made them permanent.

 The largest percentage of rental units in New York City, 44 percent, are rent-stabilized while only 1 percent are rent-controlled.
 These are the homes that were the primary target of the regulation and which will be most affected by it.